Open Course Scheme

 Scheme administration

 ITaLI administers the Open Course Scheme.
-The ITaLI website informs visitors which courses are open each semester, and directs users to a booking form to arrange their visit.
+The ITaLI website informs visitors which courses are open each semester and provides a booking link for visitors to arrange their visit.

 How do I attend an open course?

-To attend an open course, first select the class you wish to visit, then click the booking link provided.
-You will be directed to a form to complete the booking process.
+To attend an open course, select the class you wish to visit and click the booking link provided.
+You will be directed to an automated email to make your booking.

-If the class you are attending is run on Zoom: your email confirmation will have either the Zoom link for the class you plan to attend, or the course coordinator’s email address for you to email them to ask for the Zoom link.
+If the class you are attending is run on Zoom, your confirmation email will have either the Zoom link for the class you plan to attend, or the course coordinator’s email address for you to email them to request the Zoom link.

 Please take the time to complete the OCS survey (2 minutes on average) to tell us what you valued from your visit and give us feedback on the administration of the scheme.
 The survey link can be found in your email confirmation.